ccache/ccache/CONTRIBUTING.md

 Here are some hints to make the process smoother:

-* If you plan to implement major changes it is wise to open an issue on GitHub (or send a mail to the mailing list) asking for comments on your plans before doing the bulk of the work.
-That way you can avoid potentially wasting time on doing something that may need major rework to be accepted, or maybe doesn'tend up being accepted at all.
+* If you plan to implement major changes it is wise to open an issue on GitHub (or ask in the Gitter room, or send a mail to the mailing list) asking for comments on your plans before doing the bulk of the work.
+That way you can avoid potentially wasting time on doing something that may need major rework to be accepted, or maybe doesn't end up being accepted at all.
 * Is your pull request "work in progress", i.e. you don't think that it's ready for merging yet but you want early comments?
 Then create a draft pull request as described in [this Github blog